davidderus/EntitiesMk/README.md

 A specific format used to generate database description and other things.
 By default it's *annotation*.

 `--no-ts`
-By default, EntitiesMk cleverly insert a __toString method to your entities.
+By default, EntitiesMk cleverly inserts a __toString method to your entities.
 This way, no __toString missing error.
 But if you don't like this comportment, you can desactivate it with this parameter.

 `--rollback`